Depending on the severity of your injuries, there are a number of different treatment paths you and your doctor may discuss for your whiplash pain.

 For chronic whiplash sufferers, psychological side effects are common – including anxiety and depression.
 It’s common for a chronic whiplash patient to attend counseling as a part of treatment, to help get their mood and personality back to normal.

-If you’ve been in a car accident in New Jersey and need whiplash treatment, please call us at 866-609-4448 or fill out our quick contact form for FREE consultation.
+If you’ve been in a car accident in New Jersey and need whiplash treatment, please call us at 866-609-4448 or fill out our contact form.